Maria's Cookbook

 Share on FacebookShare on Twitter

-• 8 ounces stale bread, cut into cubes
+• 8 oz stale bread, cubed

 • 2 cups whole milk